SwissTPH/CrossVA/README.md

 **Description**

 CrossVA is an R package for transforming verbal autopsy records collected using the WHO VA 2016 instrument to be used as input for different coding algorithms.
+Currently supports user-supplied mappings, and provides unvalidated mapping definitions to transform to InterVA4, Tariff 2, and InSilicoVA.
+This package is made available by WHO, in collaboration with Swiss Tropical and Public Health Institute.

 **Input**
 - CSV file containing submissions of the 2016 WHO VA questionnaire (exported from ODKAggregate using ODKBriefcase)